- Chief, Social Work Department

 Jessica Andrade, LCSW-C

-Ms. Meghan Cusack earned her Masters degree in Social Work from Monmouth University in West Long Branch, NJ in 2013.
-Since that time, Ms. Cusack has worked in the field of medical social work in the Washington DC area.
+Mrs. Meghan Co earned her Master’s degree in Social Work from Monmouth University in West Long Branch, NJ in 2013.
+Since that time, Mrs. Co has worked in the field of medical social work in the Washington, DC area.
 She has extensive experience in disaster response, community mental health, discharge planning, and medical social work.
-She joined The NIH Clinical Center in 2020 as a contactor and currently supports patients and protocols on 5NW.
+Mrs. Co’s primary interests are end of life care and health care policy.
+She joined The NIH Clinical Center in 2020 and currently supports patients and protocols on the ICU.

 Joan Galil, LCSW-C